JttWest/JttWest.github.io/README.md

 ### Image Steganography Android App ([App Source](https://github.com/JttWest/StegoCrypto_App) / [Server Source](https://github.com/JttWest/StegoCrypto_server)) – Team of 4
 **An app that allows a user to embed secret message into an image at the bitmap level and transfer it to other users.
 Encryption and decryption of the image is performed by a custom-built hardware module that communicates with the app through Bluetooth.**

-- Built an image storage/transfer server with RESTful API in Node.js + MongoDB
+- Built an image storage/transfer server with RESTful API using Node.js + MongoDB

 - Developed native Android UI with Java